bdpgmbv/Unix/Chapter-1-UNIX-System-Overview/README.md

 - Standard I/O is simpler for most tasks (like reading text).

-# 1.6 Programs and Processes Explained Simply
+# 1.6 Programs and Processes

 ## **Program**
 - A **program** is a file saved on your computer (like `a.out` after compiling code).